-- 3.7.1 The Council has a comprehensive induction and training process in place for both Members and officers joining the Council.
-During 2014/15 all new officers received personalised inductions.
-In addition, both Members and officers attend external training courses where training needs cannot be met internally. - 3.7.2 The Council has a Members Development Programme which takes the form of internal training workshops and Member briefing seminars on specific topics.
-Members also offered 360° feedback.
-The Council has been awarded the Charter Plus Standard for Member Development.
-The charter provides a robust framework which ensures Members are supported during their time on the Council.
-Member development is now an embedded part of the Council's culture.
+3.7.1 The Council has a comprehensive induction and training process in place for both Members and officers joining the Council.
+The Council had a by-election in 2016 and the newly

-- 3.7.3 A broad internal training programme of courses is run each year for officers as well as specific professional training and this is supplemented by regular lunchtime manager briefing sessions. - 3.7.4 Compliance with Continuing Professional Development requirements of staff is monitored by individual officers; the Council provides sufficient resources to fund this.
-As part of the performance appraisal process, each officer is required to complete their own Personal Development Plan which forms the basis for the Council's internal training course programme. - 3.7.5 The Council has in place an ongoing Management Assessment and Development Programme and Diversity training for its Members, senior and middle level managers.
+- elected councillor completed the induction programme.
+In addition, both Members and officers attend external training courses where training needs cannot be met internally. - 3.7.2 The Council has a Member Development Programme which offers a range of learning and development opportunities including workshops, briefing seminars on specific topics and attendance at conferences.
+Members are offered 360° feedback to enable them to gain feedback from a range of different sources on their performance and identify their personal learning needs.
+The latest round was launched in October 2016.
+In September the Council underwent an 18 month review against the Charter+ Standard and received confirmation that the Standard continues to be met.
+Charter+ provides a robust framework which ensures Members are supported throughout their time on the Council.
+Member development continues to be an embedded part of the Council's culture and courses and seminars are well attended. - 3.7.3 A broad internal training programme of courses is run each year for officers as well as specific professional training and this is supplemented by e-learning opportunities and also less formal learning such as mentoring and work shadowing schemes. - 3.7.4 Compliance with Continuing Professional Development requirements of staff is monitored by individual officers; the Council provides sufficient resources to fund this.
+As part of the performance appraisal process, each officer is required to complete their own Personal Development Plan which forms the basis for the Council's internal training course programme. - 3.7.5 The Council has in place an ongoing Management Assessment and Development Programme and Diversity training for its Members, senior and middle level managers. - 3.7.6 The representation of Members on Outside bodies has given rise to the need to ensure conflicts of interests are appropriately managed.
+An external law firm was commissioned to run a training session on the subject in February 2017 which was well attended.
+The Council will seek to extend awareness of conflict interests to officers who are appointed to outside directorships moving forward.